ashu0445/Delta-Project/README.md

 # Delta-Project
-This is the project repos
+This is the project repositery.